fbarenys/fbarenys/README.md

-👋 Hi, I’m Fèlix Barenys and I'm an Applied Statistics student at UAB in Barcelona.
+👋 Hi, I’m Fèlix Barenys and I'm a Statistics graduate at UAB in Barcelona.
 My interests encompass mainly Data Science and all its applications.
 I believe that AI can help to make a fairer, more natural world.